javiersantos/PiracyChecker/README.md

 ```

 ### Verify if app is being run in an emulator
-Outside of development, it's unlikely that your app should be running on an emulator, and releasing apps with debuggable enabled is discouraged as it allows connected computers to access and debug the app via the Android Debug Bridge.
+If your app is running on an emulator outside the development process, it gives an indication that someone other than you is trying to analyze the app.

 ```Java
 boolean deep = false;